Have You Experienced Age Discrimination in the Workplace? Contact Us Today

 You should also keep in mind that an employer cannot fire or otherwise retaliate against you for reporting age discrimination.
 If they do so, you can work with age discrimination attorneys for the workplace to build up a case against them.

-To answer the question do I need a lawyer for age discrimination in Newport Beach, you must look carefully at what is going on in your workplace.
+To answer the question do I need a lawyer for age discrimination, you must look carefully at what is going on in your workplace.
 If people over the age of 40 are being pushed out, then you must act legally against your employer.